Old People and Computers

 Final Comments

-Not all elderly are infirm!
+Not all old people are infirm!
 Lots of people make it to a ripe old age with minor to no life-altering cognitive decline.
-These folks might benefit from hearing anti-fraud reminders just as all of us would but don't need any special mitigative attention.
+These folks might benefit from hearing anti-fraud reminders just as all of us would but don't necessarily need any special mitigative attention.

-But elders, or heck anyone, experiencing irreversible and advancing cognitive decline, could benefit from these protective measures.
+But older people, or heck anyone, experiencing irreversible and advancing cognitive decline, could benefit from these measures.